 Analysis

-In the discussion that follows we make four sequential arguments and provide evidence to substantiate each in turn.
+We make four sequential arguments and provide evidence to substantiate each in turn.
 The first two are largely contextual, documenting the pressures experienced by UK households.
-The latter two are derived from the MCS data and outline the similar and different ways that HSRS have responded to those contextual pressures.
+The latter two are more novel and derived from the MCS data and outline the similar and different ways that HSRS have responded to those contextual pressures.

 The UK State under the Global Pressure of World Market Integration

 The institutional architecture for governance of the global economy at the end of the WW2 had world market integration and expansion as core principles.
-Especially since the end of the Cold War, this process has been particularly successful.
-Any number of indicators of the scale of this process are available, including trade growth, the increased output and productivity in China and South East Asia (Milanovic, 2016, 2019), the industrialisation of the so-called BRICs and the massive growth of the global labour force at least partly engaged in wage labour (Smith, 2010), though that clearly understates the intensification of world market integration given the significance of related processes of resource and input extraction outside of wage labour (Harvey, 2003) and the continued relevance of informal work (ILO, 2020).
+This process has been hugely successful, especially since the end of the Cold War.
+Any number of indicators of the scale of this process are available, including trade growth, the increased output and productivity in China and South East Asia (Milanovic, 2019), the industrialisation of the so-called BRICs and the massive growth of the global labour force at least partly engaged in wage labour (Smith, 2010), though that clearly understates the intensification of world market integration given the significance of related processes of resource and input extraction outside of wage labour (Harvey, 2003), the continued relevance of informal work (ILO, 2020) and the transformation and resacaling of social reproduction (Elias, 2020).

-World market integration means that the global scale is increasingly ‘ecologically dominant’ over other scales in the social ensemble of the global economy.
-Jessop uses this term to mean it is the scale that increasingly determines the problematics faced at other scales (Jessop, 2012, 2014).
-The result is that there are a series of feedback effects faced by these other scales, including that of the national economy (Jessop, 2015) with one being the problem of national competitiveness.
-Table 1 shows ten-year aggregate averages (to iron out cyclical patterns between individual years) of shares of world economic output overall and per capita.
-It shows that the UK has captured a declining share of global output, and that this is a shared phenomena for both Europe and the United States, since the end of the Cold War.
-The data also shows that since the Global Financial Crisis hit in 2008, all three have also experienced a declining ratio of output per-capita relative to the world total.
-This data simply shows that the UK has experienced a declining competitive position in the global economy as world market expansion has accelerated since 1990.
+World market integration means that the global scale is increasingly ‘ecologically dominant’ over other scales in the social ensemble of the global economy (Jessop, 2012); meaning the global scale increasingly determines the problematics faced at other scales.
+Smaller scales of political organisation must increasingly cope with the ‘feedback effects’ of global integration (Jessop, 2015), with one of these being to ensure national competitiveness.
+Table 3 shows ten-year aggregate averages (to iron out cyclical patterns between individual years) of shares of world economic output overall and per-capita.
+The UK has captured a declining share of global output, and this is a shared phenomena for both Europe and the United States, since the end of the Cold War.
+Furthermore, since the Global Financial Crisis hit in 2008, all three have experienced a declining ratio of output per-capita relative to the world total.
+Thus, the UK has experienced a declining competitive position in the global economy as world market expansion has accelerated since 1990.

 INSERT TABLE 3 about here.